tapojit047/CRD-Controller-kubebuilder/README.md

 # CRD-Controller-Kubebuilder: Alchemist Custom Resource Controller

 This guide provides an overview of the `CRD-Controller-Kubebuilder`, a controller that manages a custom Kubernetes resource called `Alchemist`.
-The controller is built with Kubebuilder.
+The controller is built using Kubebuilder.
 It creates and manages deployments and services based on the `Alchemist` resource specifications.

 ## Custom Resource Definition: Alchemist

 The Alchemist resource allows users to specify deployment and service details through its spec fields:

 - `deploymentName`: Name of the deployment to be created.